-Some items are prohibited as carry-on baggage.
-These restrictions are determined by government and airport authorities.
+Some items are prohibited as carry-on baggage for safety and regulatory reasons.

 Some examples of prohibited items are:

 - ‘Knee defenders’ or any device which restricts the recline of another customer’s seat

 - 'Leg hammocks' or any seat attachments which obstruct customer movement to aisles

 - Sharp objects or cutting implements of any kind and any length, whether of metal or other material